Twcd/IPABan/README.md

 * Detecting attempt and ban IP for 2 hours

 ## Information
-Actually we cannot configure the app without coding (ex.
+At this point we cannot configure the app without coding (ex.
 Change how many attemp before ban ...)

 ## Coming soon
 * Banning permantly IP after multiple ban.